igorline/slither_wiki/Code-Similarity-detector.md

 The more important mode of `slither-simil` is test.
 This mode allows to transform one particular function into a vector used to find the more similar functions, given a list of them (usually as a large amount of contracts in a directory).

 Test mode requires the following parameters:
-1. A pre-trained model
+1. A pre-trained model,
-2. A contract filename
+2. A contract filename,
-3. A function name (e.g. `SafeMath.add` or `add`)
+3. A function name (e.g. `SafeMath.add` or `add`),
 4. An input directory or file (this can be either a directory with contracts or special cache file with a pre-computed list of vectors for every contract).

 It is very recommended to use the cache to avoid longer processing times compiling and vectorizing the input contracts.
-To find similar functions to the `sendCoin` in MetaCoin, we execute:
+To find similar functions to the `sendCoin` in `MetaCoin` (compiled with `solc-0.4.25`), we execute:

 ```
-$ $ slither-simil test etherscan_verified_contracts.bin --filename MetaCoin.sol --contract MetaCoin --fname sendCoin --input cache.npz --ntop 25 --solc solc-0.4.25
+$ slither-simil test etherscan_verified_contracts.bin --filename MetaCoin.sol --fname MetaCoin.sendCoin --input cache.npz --ntop 25 --solc solc-0.4.25
 INFO:Slither-simil:Reviewed 825062 functions, listing the 25 most similar ones:
 INFO:Slither-simil:filename                                                          contract             function             score
 INFO:Slither-simil:0x954b5de09a55e59755acbda29e1eb74a45d30175_Fluz.sol               Fluz                 transfer             1.0